HuguesBlanco/get-cv/README.md

-# Get My CV
+# Get CV

-That small app generates my CV as a PDF.
+This simple app generates a PDF version of Hugues Blanco Alvarez's CV.

 ## Prerequisites